masikol/barapost/README.md

 `./barapost.py -f reads.fastq`

-  2) Process a FASTQ file and a FASTA file with discoMegablast, packet size of 5 reads.
+  2) Process a FASTQ file and a FASTA file with discoMegablast, packet size of 5 sequences.
        Search only among Erwinia sequences:

-`./barapost.py -f reads_1.fastq.gz -f reads_2.fasta -a discoMegablast -p 5 -g Erwinia,551`
+`./barapost.py -f reads_1.fastq.gz -f some_sequences.fasta -a discoMegablast -p 5 -g Erwinia,551`

   3) Process all FASTQ and FASTA files in directory named `some_dir`.
      Search only among Escherichia and viral sequences: